mattobotto/odin-recipes/README.md

 # Recipes
-This is the <a href="https://www.theodinproject.com/lessons/foundations-recipes" target="_blank">first project</a> of The Odin Project Foundations course.\
+This is the [first project](https://www.theodinproject.com/lessons/foundations-recipes) of The Odin Project Foundations course.\
-It demonstrates basic HTML page structure.
+It demonstrates basic HTML page structure and a fun way to (potentially) experience a salmonella infection.